High-End New York Restaurant Bans Women From Eating Alone At The Bar

 But during a recent visit to the eatery, Crawford writes, that she “was no longer permitted to eat at my usual spot and that I must now sit down at a table.”
 The same thing happened on her next visit, when she was told that no one dining alone was allowed at the bar.
 But she became suspicious when a solo male arrived and was allowed to take a bar seat and order and eat an entire meal.

-She soon concluded that she was forbidden from the bar because she was a woman, and furthermore, because the management assumed, falsey, that she was a sex worker, looking for business at the bar.
+She soon concluded that she was forbidden from the bar because she was a woman, and furthermore, because the management assumed, falsely, that she was a sex worker, looking for business at the bar.

 “After further interrogation, it transpired that the owner had ordered a crackdown on hookers: the free-range escorts who roamed the Upper East Side, hunting prey in his establishment,” Crawford wrote.
 She even confronted the owner, noting that she regularly visited the restaurant and had spent a lot of money there.
 But the owner defended the policy, leading to “an explosive argument.”